Calibrating mid-infrared emission as a tracer of obscured star formation on HII-region scales in the era of JWST: Data and Methods

 We convolved the JWST images to match the MUSE point spread function (PSF), which is different for each target as discussed in the next subsection.
 The required kernels were generated using the methodology of \cite{Aniano2011} and the JWST PSFs were obtained via the WebbPSF tool \citep{Perrin2014}.
 Error maps produced by the JWST reduction pipeline were also convolved with the same kernels and the errors are propagated analytically through the convolution process.
-For 15 of the 16 targets the MUSE PSF is larger than that of the lowest-resolution JWST band in our filter set (F2100W).
 For one galaxy, NGC~4535, the MUSE PSF full width at half maximum (FWHM) (0.56$''$) is smaller than the F2100W PSF.
 We therefore convolve the JWST data with the smallest suitable kernel (an `aggressive' kernel in the definition of \citealt{Aniano2011}) to generate an image with a Gassian PSF.
 The resulting PSF FWHM is of 0.71$''$ FWHM, and the MUSE maps for this galaxy are smoothed to the same PSF.

 In the NIRCam wavelength range, the PAH emission feature at 3.3 \um\ falls in the F335M medium-band filter.
 As discussed in \cite{Sandstrom2023}, we performed a bespoke continuum subtraction procedure using the adjoining F300M and F360M medium-band filters in order to remove stellar continuum emission and minimise the impact of the PAH emission contaminating the F360M side-band.
 Our procedure is based on and improves upon the scheme first suggested by \cite{Lai2020a}.
 In this work we refer to the resulting continuum-subtracted emission as